Deeplocal/scrubber/README.md

     sudo nano /etc/rc.local
     ```

     Add this line: `cd /home/pi/Projects/scrubber && node index.js` just above the `exit 0` at the end of the file.
 Then save the file and close it.
 And reboot your pi with `sudo reboot now`.
-Give it a few minutes to boot up, then test your configurtation by touching PIN5 and Ground wire!
+Give it a few minutes to boot up, then test your configurtation by touching PIN5 and Ground wire.
 Enjoy those 20 seconds of music!

 ##Putting it all together

 Now we're ready to put it all together— there’s a million different soap dispensers out there, so we’ll show you one simple way to trigger your music that can be adapted to almost any type of dispenser.
-We want the pump to trigger the audio so we’ll be using copper tape to make the pump act just like a button.
+We want the pump to trigger the audio, so we’ll be using copper tape to make the pump act just like a button.

-1. Grab your copper tape, and place two strips on the pump just such that they make contact when the bottle is pressed, check out ours in the .gif below.
+1. Grab your copper tape, and place two strips on the pump just such that they make contact when the bottle is pressed.
+Check out ours in the .gif below.
 No copper tape?
-No problem— you can use glue and aluminum foil to achieve a similar effect.
+No problem.
+You can use glue and aluminum foil to achieve a similar effect.

-2. Gently solder those ground and Pin5 wires to the copper tape— now, when the two copper strips make contact, the Pi will perceive a button press.
+2. Gently solder those ground and Pin5 wires to the copper tape.
+Now, when the two copper strips make contact, the Pi will perceive a button press.

    ![solder](docs/solder.gif)